 When it comes to the muscles of the arm, most people pay way to much attention to training their biceps, and neglect their triceps.

 Building bigger arms is more than just building biceps.
-If you really want to have sleeve-bursting arms you’ll need to do more than just biceps curls, because the triceps comprise of around 75% of the arm.
+If you really want to have big arms you’ll need to do more than just biceps curls, because the triceps comprise of around 75% of the arm.

 The triceps brachii is a muscle comprised of three heads (hence the name triceps – Latin for “three-headed arm muscle”) and is located on the back of the upper arm.